Securrency-OSS/mirai/docs/docs/basics/mirai-navigattion.md

 ## Reference

-`MiraiNavigator` is a singelton dart class with public methods `navigate` and `navigateBack`, both of these methods navigate back and forth among screens or widgets using the flutter [Navigator](https://api.flutter.dev/flutter/widgets/Navigator-class.html) class using the parent's build context.
+`MiraiNavigator` is a singleton dart class with public methods `navigate` and `navigateBack`, both of these methods navigate back and forth among screens or widgets using the flutter [Navigator](https://api.flutter.dev/flutter/widgets/Navigator-class.html) class using the parent's build context.

 ### Navigation Types